drankush/QueryPop/README.md

 - **Markdown to HTML**: Converts markdown responses to HTML for enhanced readability.
 - **Response Saving**: Saves responses to a specified directory with timestamps.

-## 🛠️ Requirements

-- Python 3.11+
-- `pyperclip` - For clipboard interaction.
-- `openai` - For OpenAI API integration.
-- `tkinter` - For GUI pop-ups.
-- `tkhtmlview` - For displaying HTML content in the GUI.
-- `markdown2` - For converting markdown to HTML.
-- `pillow` - For image display.
-- `psytray` - For tray icon.
-- `pynput` - For keyboard shortcut.

 ## 🚀 Installation